Q: How has COVID-19 impact the 2021 Teach Abroad Program?

 A: Participants must take their passports, visas, and an alternate form of photo ID.
-In addition, participants must also take their completed paperwork for taxes.
 It is also a good idea to make copies of each and carry them in your luggage.

 Q: How do I go about obtaining a passport?

 A: You must apply for a passport in person at the Clerk of the Superior Court, Passport Services at 601 W. Jackson St., Phoenix AZ 85003.
 To apply for a passport, you must present a certified copy of your original birth certificate.
 A certified copy of your birth certificate may be obtained from the Bureau of Vital Statistics in the state where you were born.
 Hospital birth certificates are not accepted.
 The certificate is required to be submitted with the application and will be returned with the passport.
 Expired passports may be substituted for a certified copy of the birth certificate.
 Naturalized Citizens must present their original naturalization papers instead of their birth certificates.

 - All applicants will be required to provide their social security number.

 - You must present two passport photos when applying for a passport.
 These photos must be made especially for your passport.
 Please consult your yellow pages under photographers or passports to obtain appropriate pictures.
 Family snapshots, portraits or school pictures are not acceptable as passport photos.